Platformatory/cp-ansible-sandbox/README.md

 # cp-ansible-sandbox

-docker-compose environment to run cp-ansible in a docker environment with systemd and ssh for the inventory nodes
+podman-compose environment to run cp-ansible in a podman environment with systemd and ssh for the inventory nodes

 ## Getting Started